MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-visual-query.md

    1. In the **Left table for merge** dropdown, select `dimension_city`.

-   1. In the grid below, select the `CityKey` column.
+   1. In the following grid, select the `CityKey` column.

    1. In the **Right table for merge** dropdown, select `fact_sale`.

-   1. In the grid below, select the `CityKey` column.
+   1. In the following grid, select the `CityKey` column.

    1. In the **Join kind** section, select **Inner**.